About

 Elise Morris: Dance, Percussion, Ocarina, Vocals

-Evgeny Voevodin: Percussion, Whistle, Vocals
+Evgeny Voevodin: Percussion, Tin Whistle, Vocals

-Kaya Hellman: Percussion, Accordion, Vocals
+Kaya Hellman: Percussion, Accordion, Melodica, Vocals

 Makēda Gershenson: Dance, Percussion, Vocals